 Let’s say they ask you to introduce yourself, don’t say:

-Answers like this may be talking about you really, but have nothing to do with the job, which is the interest of your interviewers.
-No hiring manager is interested in your family background.
+Answers like this may be talking about you really, but they have nothing to do with the job, which is the interest of the hiring managers.

 Just tell them your name, age, marital status, qualifications, professional memberships, previous places of work, positions and so on.

-Be informed, what hiring managers do is to find perfection in you as they believe that will benefit their company.
+Be informed, what hiring managers look for is to find perfection in the way you speak, write and listen as they believe that will benefit their company.

-Different companies have different cultures describe them.
+Different companies have different cultures that describe them.
 This is not the culture each employee brings to the company but that which they meet on ground.